kortney-lee/wihy_app/LINK_TRACKING_ATTRIBUTION_GUIDE.md

 The WIHY link tracking system provides comprehensive attribution chain visibility, enabling you to:

-✅ Track where visitors come from (Facebook, Instagram, email, etc.)
+[OK] Track where visitors come from (Facebook, Instagram, email, etc.)
-✅ Monitor where they go next (Kickstarter, social media, etc.)
+[OK] Monitor where they go next (Kickstarter, social media, etc.)
-✅ Preserve attribution through multi-step journeys
+[OK] Preserve attribution through multi-step journeys
-✅ Measure ROI for each marketing channel
+[OK] Measure ROI for each marketing channel
-✅ Optimize campaigns based on conversion data
+[OK] Optimize campaigns based on conversion data

 For questions or issues, check the `/tracking-dashboard` for real-time data or review this guide for setup instructions.